YiweiMao/YiweiMao.github.io/_posts/2020-02-15-error_correction.md

 |   | Single error correction + Triple error detection or |
 |   | Quadruple error detection |

+From the table above, it can be seen that an extra Hamming distance of 2 is needed to correct an additional error and an extra Hamming distance of 1 is needed to detect an additional error.

 # Developments in Error Correction Codes

-More general codes can be made by constructing a parity check matrix which contains error correction abilities based on linear dependent columns\cite{gallager1962low}.
-From there, the mapping between messages and code can be found using a generator matrix computed from the parity matrix\cite{mackay1996near}.
+More general codes can be made by constructing a parity check matrix which contains error correction abilities based on linear dependent columns[^4].
+From there, the mapping between messages and code can be found using a generator matrix computed from the parity matrix[^5].
 The example shown in this essay relied on operations on a Galois (or finite) field with characteristic 2 (so addition and multiplication is done modulo 2).
 Other fields can also be used such $\mathbf{F}_{11}$ which is implemented in the User Datagram Protocol (UDP).
-UDP can also fix erasures - when bits are lost rather than flipped\cite{postel1980user}.
-There is also a family of Hamming codes which include extensions and shortenings that allow Hamming codes to perform better or improve the redundancy factor\cite{wei1991generalized}.
+UDP can also fix erasures - when bits are lost rather than flipped[^6].
+There is also a family of Hamming codes which include extensions and shortenings that allow Hamming codes to perform better or improve the redundancy factor[^7].

-Multiple error correction codes can be done using Reed-Solomon (RS)\cite{wicker1999reed} and Bose-Chaudhuri-Hocquenghem (BCH)\cite{chien1964cyclic} which can be hard to decode because the number of errors is not known beforehand.
-By using primitive polynomials for the Galois field, the coding can be done on Linear Feedback Shift Registers (LFSR)\cite{hellebrand1995built}.
-The location of errors can be found by solving for the roots of an error locator polynomial\cite{truong2001fast} given by the Massey algorithm\cite{feng1991generalization}.
-Roots of the locator polynomial are found using Chien search and the Forney formula gives a way of computing the values for erasures\cite{leonard1996generalized}.
-Following this, Sugiyama invented a method for decoding Goppa codes based on the Euclidean algorithm and Kerlekamp's key equation, forgoing the need to find the locator polynomial\cite{sugiyama1975method}.
-Other decoding methods include the Discrete Fourier Transform (DFT)\cite{blahut1979transform}.
+Multiple error correction codes can be done using Reed-Solomon (RS)[^8] and Bose-Chaudhuri-Hocquenghem (BCH)[^9] which can be hard to decode because the number of errors is not known beforehand.
+By using primitive polynomials for the Galois field, the coding can be done on Linear Feedback Shift Registers (LFSR)[^10].
+The location of errors can be found by solving for the roots of an error locator polynomial[^11] given by the Massey algorithm[^12].
+Roots of the locator polynomial are found using Chien search and the Forney formula gives a way of computing the values for erasures[^13].
+Following this, Sugiyama invented a method for decoding Goppa codes based on the Euclidean algorithm and Kerlekamp's key equation, forgoing the need to find the locator polynomial[^14].
+Other decoding methods include the Discrete Fourier Transform (DFT)[^15].

 Many different types of codes exist including cyclic codes and convolutional or continuous codes.
-For instance, the Chinese remainder theorem is used to decode Fire codes\cite{chien1969burst} which is a type of cyclic code.
-Convolutional codes can be decoded with the Viterbi algorithm\cite{forney1973viterbi}.
-Applications of error correcting coding and decoding extend to public key encryption\cite{li1994equivalence} amongst others.
+For instance, the Chinese remainder theorem is used to decode Fire codes[^16] which is a type of cyclic code.
+Convolutional codes can be decoded with the Viterbi algorithm[^17].
+Applications of error correcting coding and decoding extend to public key encryption[^18] amongst others.